Birth Certificate Translation. GDRFA & KHDA Accepted

 While birth certificates do not expire, practical timing considerations apply:

-- Visa application windows: GDRFA applications have processing timeframes—ensure documentation is ready before initiating
+• Visa application windows: GDRFA applications have processing timeframes, so have documentation ready before initiating

 School Enrollment Requirements (KHDA)